shivanshu-kashyap-09/Inventory_Management_System_ethara/readme.md

-# Ethara AI POS & Inventory Management System
+#Inventory Management System

-A full-stack, modern Point of Sale (POS) and Inventory Management System built using the MERN stack (MongoDB, Express, React, Node.js).
+A full-stack, Inventory Management System built using the MERN stack (MongoDB, Express, React, Node.js).
 It provides a robust backend API with Swagger documentation and a beautiful, responsive frontend built with Vite, Tailwind CSS, and Chart.js.

 ## ✨ Features